brissone/moodle-qtype_musictheory/README.txt

 I made a choice to create a framework where the correctness of a given question is automatically computed, without having to enter individual answers during question creation.
-A framework for adding various grading strategies for each exercises is also in place, and is currently used for the scale writing exercise (currently allowing either an "all-or-nothing" grading strategy, or a "partial grade" approach where each correct note is given partial credit).
+A framework for adding various grading strategies for each exercise is also in place, and is currently used for the scale writing exercise (currently allowing either an "all-or-nothing" grading strategy, or a "partial grade" approach where each correct note is given partial credit).

-This new plugin was developed with the hope of creating a music question type that would support a wide range of music theory exercises, using a singe graphical user interface that is flexible enough to support such exercises.
+This new plugin was developed with the hope of creating a music question type that would support a wide range of music theory exercises, using a single graphical user interface that is flexible enough to support such exercises.
 It is hoped that it will facilitate further development and Moodle server maintenance.